Viveksi-Taksali-27/Chirper/README.md

   - Register new users
   - Login & logout functionality
 - 📝 **Tweet Management**
-  - Create, edit, and delete tweets
+  - Create, edit, and delete chirps
   - Attach images to tweets
 - 🔍 **Search**
-  - Search tweets by content or username
+  - Search chirps by content or username
 - 🎨 **UI**
   - Responsive design with Bootstrap
   - Simple and clean layout
 - 🔒 **Access Control**
-  - Only logged-in users can create, edit, or delete tweets
+  - Only logged-in users can create, edit, or delete chirps

 ---